 The Hamamatsucho - Takeshiba area is surrounded by centers of strong international competitiveness, including the Dai-maru-yu area (comprising Otemachi, Marunouchi and Yurakucho) representing the core business hub of international finance and the Shinagawa - Tamachi area attracting rising interest as a transport hub with the launch of the new Takanawa Gateway Station.

 The area initially developed as a "gateway to the sea" from Takeshiba Pier, which looks out over Tokyo Bay, but due to its close proximity to Haneda Airport the area also lies in a good location as a "gateway to the skies."
 The neighborhood is also home to two lush green gardens listed as important cultural properties.

 We are working to develop an international business hub in the area, which has been the site of multiple large-scale redevelopment projects.

-In addition, by constructing a pedestrian deck connecting Hamamatsu and Takeshiba stations, we will link together areas that were previously divided, and pursue initiatives to enhance the appeal and vitality of the overall area in a sustained, long-term fashion, such as by promoting area management through coordination between government, academia and the private sector.
+In addition, by constructing a pedestrian deck connecting Hamamatsucho and Takeshiba stations, we will link together areas that were previously divided, and pursue initiatives to enhance the appeal and vitality of the overall area sustainably over the long term.
+The initiatives include the promotion of area management through coordination between government, academia and the private sector.

 TOKYO PORTCITY TAKESHIBA